Prabhat8991/WeatherApp/README.md

 # WeatherApp
-Lets you enter city and get weather details
+Fetches coordinates and display weather
 This app makes use of OpenWeatherApi and fetch it using retrofit